coreboot/coreboot/Documentation/mainboard/purism/librem_14.md

  * Automatic detection of external audio input/output via the 3.5mm jack does not currently work.
- * Touchpad interrupt non-functional when correctly configured as active-low and level-triggered, so configured as active-high instead.
-This causes an interrupt storm and prevents the CPU from idling due to moderate (10-20%) usage on a single core.
  * PL1/PL2 limited to 15W/20W by charger and battery discharge capability, not SoC or thermal design.